 Keep It All Under a Sound Roof

 When we are parenting kids with hard stories, it’s easy to be so busy with the business of reframing them up soundly that we forget to check the roof for leaks!
 For this (imperfect) metaphor, consider the roof to be the overarching condition of your home.
-Are you taking care of the things that cover your family and protects you from the elements of life?
+Are you taking care of the things that cover your family and protect you from the elements of life?

 How are you?